joostdecock/site/pages/docs/patterns/carlton/index.md

 {:.tip}

 ### Caveats

+#### Seam allowance
 This pattern comes with 2cm seam allowance by default, because coats can use a bit more seam allowance.

 However, sometimes only have of the seam allowance is used to reduce bulk.
 Keep an eye out for these mixed seam allowances.

+#### Canvas and interfacing

+A properly constructed coat shell requires canvas and (fusible) interfacing.
+These parts are not added seperately to your pattern.
+However, the outline of the back stay and chest piece are marked on the back and front parts respectively.

 ### Scale